Former New York City Mayor Mike Bloomberg eyeing presidential bid

 The news was first reported by The New York Times and confirmed by ABC News.

-"At key points in U.S. history, one of the two parties has served as a bulwark against those who threaten our Constitution," the billionaire wrote.
+"At key points in U.S. history, one of the two parties has served as a bulwark against those who threaten our Constitution," the billionaire wrote in October 2018.
 "Two years ago at the Democratic Convention, I warned of those threats."

-"Today, I have re-registered as a Democrat-- I had been a member for most of my life--because we need Democrats to provide the checks and balance our nation so badly needs," he said.
+"Today, I have re-registered as a Democrat -- I had been a member for most of my life -- because we need Democrats to provide the checks and balance our nation so badly needs," he added.

 Two months later, Bloomberg reportedly held meetings with top Iowa Democrats during a multi-city tour through the first state that has a say in a presidential race.